SimpleMobileTools/General-Discussion/README.md

 6. use the existing code style and naming conventions, do not bring your own style
 7. always use brackets, even at 1 liner "if", "return" or "continue" statements etc
 8. if you add a new model or work with gson, test the build in release mode with proguard enabled aswell
+9. there is no real functionality change between build flavors, only some About button visibility differences, Rate Us dialog and More Apps From Us buttons not showing up or so.
+The proprietary gallery build has a more advanced photo and video editor, while the foss one has a basic only.

 If you try fixing a bug or adding a new feature, you should make sure that it is already reported at the given repository and the report is open and marked as a Bug or Feature Request.
 If the given issue is closed, chances are that we are not interested in the given feature and your pull request will likely be rejected.

 ## How can I suggest an edit to a file?
 Creating pull requests with some changes is a lot simpler than most people think.
 Most suggestions are related to translating strings, there are 2 ways to do it.